eugenebaraka/66daysofdata_NLP/README.md

 # Day 6 of 66daysofdata

-Ever wondered how outlook email or gmail completes a sentence like "I am looking forward...."?
+Ever wondered how outlook email or gmail completes a sentence like "I am looking forward to...."?
 Today, I read about N-grams.
 These are basically a sequence of n items in a given text or speech.
 According to the word that came before, the algorithm predicts which word has the highest probability of following.
 Multiple N-grams (like bigrams and above) are able to capture the context of which words are likely to follow the sequence either in speech or text.